 If you look at your downloads by location and see that the majority of downloads occur in the same place as your event, that may mean that people only downloaded your guide after they'd already arrived!

 The biggest differentiating factor between a low adoption rate and a high adoption rate is your promotional strategy.

 - Begin promoting your guide at least four weeks before your event starts.

 - Ensure that it's easy for people to download your guide by including a link to your landing page.

-- Make your guide is the go-to source of information for the event.
+- Make your guide the go-to source of information for the event.
 If your schedule or speakers change, make sure you update your guide.

 User engagement is a measure of how much time users spend in your guide, and how many actions they take.
 By looking at the time spent in your guide, you'll be able to determine whether people found the guide information to be useful.
 A high adoption rate is meaningless without a correspondingly good user engagement rate.
 If all of your attendees download your guide, but only open it once, was all the time and effort you spent building out the guide worthwhile?